UTSA begins utility work on Science and Engineering Building

-(May 18, 2017) -- UTSA is getting ready to begin work on the new Science and Engineering Building (SEB), the largest construction project in university history.
+(May 18, 2017) -- UTSA has begun work on the new Science and Engineering Building (SEB), the largest construction project in university history.
 The building will create classrooms, study spaces, teaching laboratories and research facilities for UTSA's science, technology, engineering and mathematics (STEM) programs.

 The SEB, scheduled to open in 2020, will be built in a grassy area off Bauerle Rd. and Key Circle, directly east of the Biotechnology, Sciences, and Engineering Building.